 If you have a poor credit score, the good news is that there are some things you can do to improve things.
 However, there are two key messages to begin with:

 - improving your credit score is almost always a process that needs to be conducted over time — typically months or even some years.
-Patience and perseverance may be required As a result, beware of companies advertising instant credit score repair activities in return for a fee.
+Patience and perseverance may be required As a result, beware of companies advertising instant credit score repair activities.

 - making lots of car finance applications to multiple potential lenders in the hope you’ll find one who responds positively, will very possibly further damage your credit score as this smacks of financial desperation.

 Here are a few very real things you should consider doing though — and they might help you improve your credit standing:

 - get your current credit history score from any one of the main agencies.
 You have a legal right to view this for a very modest (currently £2-£3).
 This is an essential starting point.

 - check your records for any what are called “indicative” errors.
 That usually includes things such as mistakes in your name or address, date of birth and so on.
 Sometimes that can cause incorrect associations between you and a third party;